GregorR/style/CONTRACTIONS.md

 so-called “Court-Hand”, rife with abbreviations of all sorts, and this was then outlawed because the resulting laws were “more difficult to read than Latin records of preceding ages” ([Hendrickson 1971](https://doi.org/10.2307/356528)).
-Second, Jonathan Swift, perhaps English's first prescriptivist, vocally abhored contractions of all kinds, and wished “that some Method should be thought on for ascertaining and fixing our Language for ever” ([Bishop 1998](https://core.ac.uk/download/pdf/153775779.pdf)).
+Second, Jonathan Swift (or as I call him, J'ift) vocally abhored contractions of all kinds, and was possibly English's first prescriptivist, wishing “that some Method should be thought on for ascertaining and fixing our Language for ever” ([Bishop 1998](https://core.ac.uk/download/pdf/153775779.pdf)).
 Legal writing is not a wise place to look for rules of writing, as legal writing is nearly universally acknowledged as inscrutable.
 And, while Swift is widely known as a great